Lalpa Kohhran Thar: Beliefs and practices

-Lalpa Kohhran Thar is judged by other Christian denominations as having elements hardly of Christianity.
-But the members claim that they are fully Christians and are not much different from other denominations.
-As their public spokesman C. Lalrinthanga explained, "Where we differ is putting into practice what the Gospel tells us, like charity, hard work, honesty, helping thy neighbours, simplicity and equality.
+Mainstream Mizo Christian denominations have, since 1942, judged Lalpa Kohhran Thar to fall outside the bounds of orthodox Christianity.
+Members, however, identify themselves as Christian and consider the differences with other denominations to lie chiefly in social practice.
+As the community's public spokesman C. Lalrinthanga has put it, "where we differ is putting into practice what the Gospel tells us, like charity, hard work, honesty, helping thy neighbours, simplicity and equality.
 We also have a very strong Mizo influence in everything we do, unlike other churches where Mizo cultural practices have made way for Western-style rituals."
+Lalrinthanga's formulation, which presents the movement as a more thoroughly Mizo expression of Christian principle, is widely echoed within the community itself.

-Football tournaments are organised twice in a year.
-The first held in February is to commemorate the dead members calling the event as Pindan Lehlamte Hun Chan (literally "Time for Next Door People"), and the next in December called Thilsiamte Hun Chan ("For Nature") is specifically for awareness for nature conservation.
+Football tournaments are organised twice a year.
+The first, in February, called Pindan Lehlamte Hun Chan ("Time for the Next-Door People"), commemorates deceased members; the second, in December, called Thilsiamte Hun Chan ("For Nature"), is dedicated to awareness of environmental conservation.